qbs376yy/container/README.md

 Note this is only for golang programming practice but rather than the formal software development, so if possible, the more testing on each container or data structure is needed before any use case.

+# How to use the package?

+$ go get github.com/qbs376yy/container/src/[container]
+import (
+	[container supported]
+)

+# License Note

+All rights reserved and Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.